learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

-# Building an SVM from scratch - Lab
+# Building an SVM from Scratch - Lab

 ## Introduction